Paulownia: Fossil record

-Paulownia once occurred in North America, with fossilized leaves found in Tertiary strata of Ellensburg Canyon of Washington state.
+Paulownia once occurred in North America, with fossilized leaves being found in Tertiary strata of Ellensburg Canyon of Washington state.

 Paulownia macrofossils have been recovered from the late Zanclean stage of the Pliocene sites in Pocapaglia, Italy and Paulownia caucasica macrofossils have been recovered from strata of the Serravallian stage of the Miocene in Georgia in the Caucasus region.
 It is believed that the climate then would have been suitable for the genus across the whole northern hemisphere.